-- Community Health Workers will be trained to use Peek software for vision testing, recording eye health observations, demographic data capture and referral to the local vision centre for those who need it.
-This training is the same as the current standard Peek based programme in both countries. - CHWs then go house to house to screen anyone 35 years or older following logic embedded in the software.
+- The community-based house-to-house screening to identify working age individuals with presbyopia who may be eligible for the trial will be facilitated by Operation Eyesight Universal. - Screeners will be trained to use Peek software for vision testing, recording eye health observations, demographic data capture and referral to the local vision centre/Kisii Eye Hospital for those who need it.
+This training is the same as the current standard Peek based programme more widely used in Kenya. - Screeners will go house-to-house to screen anyone 35 years or older following logic embedded in the software.
 The logic determines if someone is eligible for reading glasses.
-If they have other conditions needing eye care services and are not eligible for the trial they are excluded and referred appropriately. - Those eligible for the trial will then be referred to the trials study team (separate from the CHW group doing the screening within the programme) consented and randomly allocated to the control or intervention arm. - Participants who are recruited into the trial would not be referred to the Vision Centre.
+If they have other conditions needing eye care services and are not eligible for the trial they are excluded and referred appropriately. - Those eligible for the trial will then be referred to the trial study team (separate from the group doing the screening within the programme) consented and randomly allocated to the control or intervention arm. - Participants who are recruited into the trial would not be referred to the Vision Centre.
 Those who are randomised to receive reading glasses would receive the glasses in their home context.